Say you want a snake, but only have the space for a hamster.

-Two hides should be provided for your snake — one on the cooler side of the enclosure and one on the warm side of the enclosure.
-Add a branch to the enclosure as well, as Children’s pythons also sometimes climb trees.
+You should provide two hides for your snake — one on the cooler side of the enclosure and one on the warm side of the enclosure.
+Add a branch to the enclosure as well, because Children’s pythons sometimes climb trees.

 If you’re looking for a small snake to keep as a pet but also don’t want to go as small as a ringneck, the Children’s python may just be for you.
 The commitment to your Children’s python will be a long-term one, however, as they live to be over 20 in captivity.